AgnosPCB/documentation/docs/help/FAQ.md

 ??? question "What can I do with the detected errors that are false positives?"

     You can move through the detected errors with LEFT and RIGHT arrow keys.
 To mark as false positive press the UP arrow key and it will be reported to us (on ONLINE units only).
-For OFFLINE units, you can also flag it as false positive with UP arrwo key.
+For OFFLINE units, you can also flag it as false positive with the UP arrow key.
 A cropped image will be generated in the REPORTS folder.
-Then send us by email and we will incorporate it to the next neural network architecture.
+Send it to us by email and we will incorporate it into the next neural network update.
 This feedback is important to us in order to improve the detection rate.

 ??? question "How does the system work with QFN style packages?"